devmukherjee/caloriecount/README.md

 ## Usage

 - **User Registration**: Create a new account or use the admin-created superuser.
-- **Log Meals**: Log your meals by entering the food items and their quantities.
+- **Log Meals**: Log your meals by entering food items and their quantities.
-- **Track Progress**: View daily macronutrient intake and calorie consumption.
+- **Track Progress**: Monitor daily macronutrient intake and calorie consumption.
 - **Admin Dashboard**: Access admin features at `http://localhost:8000/admin`.

 ## Contributing